 That means you also need a bigger emergency fund, which is money that you cannot use to invest.
 Instead, its value erodes to inflation until a large expense comes due.

-Finally, you need to update the house to keep with the times to retain its value.
-Otherwise, things become obsolete and the sales price will decline.
-These costs can be planned for, and come in addition to standard maintenance.
+Finally, you need to update the house to keep up with the times to retain its value.
+Otherwise, things become obsolete and the structure will not be worth as much to others.

 3. Cost of Debt (Mortgage Interest)